livepeer/docs/docs/source/streamflow-public-testnet.md

 ### Run a broadcaster

-Starting `livepeer` with the `-broadcaster` flag starts the node in broadcaster mode.
+Starting `livepeer` with the `-broadcaster` flag starts the node in broadcaster mode enabling you to stream video to be transcoded on the network.

 ```
 $ livepeer -network rinkeby -broadcaster
 ```

+*Note that if you are already running an orchestrator node on the same machine, you will also have to pass additional flags into this command to specify unique ports so as not to conflict with your orchestrator node.
+See the below section on testing your transcoding setup for more detail.*

 ### Getting test ETH